 About our Pilates classes

-At Studio 2 Pilates, we offer mat-based Pilates classes and incorporate accessories and small apparatus such as balls, bands, rings and rollers into most classes.
+At Studio 2 Pilates, we offer mat-based and equipment Pilates classes and incorporate accessories and small apparatus such as balls, bands, rings and rollers into most classes.
 We offer classes to suit all levels of fitness and experience and our instructors are passionate about providing classes that are always dynamic, different and of the highest standard.

 Our Pilates classes run throughout the day.
 Have a look at our class schedule to see which class time might suit you best.
 We offer different types of classes to suit different needs and preferences.
 For more information about the types of Pilates classes we offer, please visit our classes page.
 For information on our prices, please visit our prices page.